uprighted-learners/unit-4-mission-countdown/part2.md

 ## Learning

-In this lab, we will extend the previous Timers lab to include a nested timer.
+In this exercise, we will extend the previous Timers exercise to include a nested timer.
 All of the topics will be the same, we will just be diving into more complexity.

 Topics: